santiagosayshey/DigiBrain/Content/Philosophy/Argument & Critical Thinking/Essays/Essay 1 - Draft.md

 # Introduction

 Edward Koch believes in a retributive society.
 He suggests that murder is so morally wrong that it deserves an equally just punishment - state sanctioned killing.
 He argues that killing murderers is a necessary requirement for public safety.
 In this essay, I will show why this argument ignores crucial statistical evidence about murder, relies on self contradictory premises, presents a false dichotomy of choice, and ultimately fails to justify its conclusion from both an empirical and logical standpoint.
+# A False Dichotomy Built on Contradictory Logic

 Koch's claims that executing murderers affirms rather than diminishes the value of human life.
 He presents the death penalty as the _only_ adequate response to murder, arguing it both delivers justice for victims and prevents future killings.
 While Koch offers several justifications for this position, his argument ultimately rests on a claim about public safety.
 His reasoning can be mapped as follows: